 The BZA may approve a special permit that complies with all applicable standards, that will be compatible with existing and planned development in the general area, and that, as conditioned, will be compatible with the neighborhood where it is proposed to be located.
 If it determines that the use is not in accordance with all applicable standards of this Ordinance, the BZA must deny the special permit.

 In order to request consideration of a special permit by the BZA, an application must be filed with the County.
 A special permit must comply with specific submission requirements, including the provision of a fee and an affidavit, as set forth in the Zoning Ordinance.
-Fairfax County's special permit Process takes approximately 90 days from the time an application is accepted to the time of the Board of Zoning Appeals public hearing.
+Fairfax County's special permit process takes approximately 90 days from the time an application is accepted to the time of the Board of Zoning Appeals public hearing.
 Please note that a special permit application for a special event must be filed at least 120 days before the proposed date of the event.